AnyBlok/anyblok_wms_base/doc/core_concepts.rst

 -------
 .. versionadded:: 0.6.0

+.. versionadded:: 0.9.0 *clarification that Avatars are history
+                  anchors, hence more than location, state and time bearers*

+An Avatar (model
+:class:`Wms.PhysObj.Avatar <anyblok_wms_base.core.physobj.main.Avatar>`)
+represents a step in the
-An Avatar (model ``Wms.PhysObj.Avatar``) represents the idea that some Physical Objects are, should be or were somewhere in a certain state (``past``, ``present`` or ``future``) in a certain date and time range.
+evolution of some Physical Object through the system.
+In particular, it encompasses the idea that the Physical Object is, should be or was somewhere in a certain state (``past``, ``present`` or ``future``) in a certain time range.

 .. note:: the state is actually totally independent from the times,
           and has more to do with advancement of :ref:`Operations
           <operation>` than the current clock time.

-They also bear a reference to the latest :ref:`operation` that affected them, which is the main entry point to operational history from the perspective of Physical Objects.

-:ref:`Operations <operation>` take primarily Avatars as their inputs, and spawn new ones, but can also affect the underlying :ref:`PhysObj
+:ref:`Operations <operation>` take Avatars as their *inputs*, and spawn new ones, that we call their *outcomes*.
+Even an Operation that doesn't affect locations nor time ranges has to outcome new Avatars, disjoint from its inputs.

+.. note:: That :ref:`Operations <operation>` work on Avatars doesn't
+          prevent them to affect the underlying :ref:`PhysObj
           <physobj_model>` records.

 Here's a concrete example: a planned :ref:`op_move` inputs an Avatar in the ``present`` state, and produces a new one at the wished